 The landlord is not required to file a petition with the Rent Board for approval of the Bond Measure Passthrough.
 However, the landlord must use the Bond Measure Passthrough Worksheet in order to calculate the passthrough.
 To impose the passthrough, a copy of the completed Worksheet must be provided to the tenant in addition to a written notice of rent increase.
 You can download copies of the Bond Measure Passthrough Worksheets at the links shown below.
 The Worksheets are also available at our office.

-Only tenants in residence as of November 1st of the applicable tax year are eligible for the Bond Measure Passthrough.
 The passthrough must be imposed at the time of the annual rent increase, on the tenant’s rent increase anniversary date.
-It shall not become part of the tenant’s base rent, and it must be discontinued after the tenant has paid it for the number of months specified on the worksheet.
+It does not become part of the tenant’s base rent, and it must be discontinued after the tenant has paid the passthrough for the number of months specified on Line 8 of the passthrough worksheet.

-Bond Measure Passthroughs may be “banked” and imposed in future years, provided that the applicable Bond Measure Worksheet is completed for each banked passthrough and attached to the notice of rent increase.
-However, for bond passthrough imposed on or after January 1, 2021, the landlord may only impose bond passthroughs for tax bills issued within three years prior to the year in which the passthrough is imposed.
-For example, if the landlord imposes a passthrough on March 1, 2023, it may include general obligation bond costs for tax bills issued between January 1, 2020 and March 1, 2023, but cannot include any general obligation bond costs for tax bills prior to January 1, 2018.
+The landlord may only impose bond passthroughs based on property tax bills that were issued within three years prior to the year in which the bond passthrough is imposed.
+For example, if the landlord imposes a bond passthrough on November 1, 2024, it may include general obligation bond costs for property tax bills issued between January 1, 2021 and November 1, 2024, but cannot include any general obligation bond costs for property tax bills issued prior to January 1, 2021.
+However, the applicable Bond Measure Worksheet must be completed for each tax year and attached to the notice of rent increase.

 There is a different Worksheet for each tax year, since the percentage of the property tax rate attributable to repayment of general obligation bonds varies from year to year.